Stargazing in Central Iowa: Best Views, Observatories, Astronomy Club

 Explore the solar system at the Science Center of Iowa’s Why the Sky?
 Exhibit and enjoy a show in the Planetarium.

-Families can also attend one of the Center’s FREE Star Parties for some after-hours fun.
-SCI staff and members of the Des Moines Astronomical Society will set up telescopes on the south side of the Science Center, at Ewing Park in conjunction with Des Moines Park and Recreation or at Ashton Observatory.
+Families can also attend one of the Center’s FREE Solar & Star Parties for some before and after-hours fun.
+SCI staff and members of the Des Moines Astronomical Society will set up telescopes at the Science Center, at Ewing Park in conjunction with Des Moines Park and Recreation or at Ashton Observatory.
 Please note Star Parties are weather dependent and are subject to cancellation.
 Check SCI’s Facebook page for updates on the event.

 Stargazing in Central Iowa: Best Views, Observatories, Astronomy Club – dsm4kids.com